Sehar Fatima

 4. Sudden Price Jumps After Initial Quote

-A common scam tactic is when a TikTok creator gives you a fair per video rate upfront, then suddenly increases the price once you’re ready to move forward.
+A common scam tactic is when a TikTok creator gives you a fair per-video rate upfront.
+They then suddenly increase the price once you’re ready to move forward.
 They might claim it’s because of higher engagement rates, added content formats, or new campaign goals, but often it’s just a way to squeeze extra sponsorship payments.

 To avoid this, always lock in influencer pricing through a clear contract or content package.
-Check the influencer’s media kit and confirm flat fees, payment methods, and any add-ons before starting content creation.
+Check the influencer’s media kit, confirm flat fees, payment methods, and add-ons before you make a deal.
 If the numbers keep changing without reason, it’s a red flag, and you should walk away.

 5. No Contract or Vague Deliverables